Cove Queenstown and Cobh

 This song was arranged in St.Colman’s, Cathedral, Cobh.
 Co.
 Cork.
 It’s about Annie Moore, Immigration, Ellis Island, The R.M.S.
 Lusitania, R.M.S.
 Titanic, Spike island, and historical events concerning Cobh.

-I play my music with the name “Sean Treacy”.
+I play my music with the name “Sean Treacy” sometimes depending on the humour I’m in.
+Sean is the Irish for John.

 Launches “Cove Queenstown and Cobh” by Sean Tracey